 Who approved the plan?

 UCSF's Chancellor approved the plan and certified the EIR on April 30, 2018.
-UCSF will begin implementation in September 2018.
+UCSF began implementation in September 2018.

 Will you prioritize native species over the non-native species in the Reserve?